Brexit

 An overview of Brexit

-On January 31, 2020, almost four years after the Brexit referendum was held, Great Britain finally left the European Union.
+In January 2020, almost four years after the Brexit referendum was held, Great Britain finally left the European Union.

 Why such a delay?
 How did we get here ?
 And what will the future bring?